csd1100/terrainium/README.md

     will return all values.

     - `-b|--biome <name>` - name of the biome for which values to be retrieved.
-      `default` to use default biome. `none` to remove biome get values from terrain.
+    Gets values of default biome if `default` is used.
+Gets main terrain if `none` is used.
+    Will get values of currently active terrain if `current` is used.
     - `--alias` - returns value of all aliases defined.
     - `--env` - returns value of all environment variables defined.
     - `-e [name]` - returns value of environment variable with `name`.